-- Whisk the melted cooking fat with the sage, rosemary, thyme, lemon zest, lemon juice, and sea salt to combine.
-Massage the herb rub over the entire turkey breast.
+- In a small bowl, whisk the melted cooking fat (butter, ghee, or bacon fat) with the garlic, sage, rosemary, thyme, lemon zest, lemon juice, sea salt, and pepper to combine.

-- When the turkey is at temperature, let it rest on the counter covered loosely with a foil sheet for 15 minutes before carving.
+- When the turkey is at temperature, remove it from the oven and let it rest on the counter covered loosely with a foil sheet for 15 minutes.